DanielleTanner/Vscript_Stealth/README.md

 The waypoints themselves use the path_corner entity.
 All you need to do is name them properly, you don't have to do anything else with the entity.

+I'm not a programmer, so I am pretty sure this can be written better.
+But better it be bad and exists than it not existing at all.